Need a Car Accident Lawyer in Lithonia, Georgia?

 - Don’t let anyone touch your car or the bits on the road.
 You never know what will end up helping your claim down the road.
 So, be sure to speak to the other driver and exchange information.

 - Once the police arrive, tell them everything you remember about your car crash.
 The police officer acts as a witness to the scene and will write up a police report.
+The police report will include, The time and location of the crash, property damage, road conditions and anything else relevant to the accident.
 You can request a copy of that report to use in your insurance claim.
 It is important to note here that if you are on private property and get into an accident, the police have little jurisdiction.

 - The few steps you need to implement are taking pictures, contacting your insurance company, and finding a car accident lawyer in Lithonia, GA.
 Be sure to take pictures of your car to prove damages to your personal property.